-- 5. Turn the reaction cell back to vertical and start timing the test.
-This will start the reaction between the HCl and the $CaCO_3$.
-The software will immediately start graphing the pressure change. - 6.
-At 30 seconds, record the pressure as "CaCO3 Pressure".
+- 5. At 30 seconds, record the pressure as "CaCO3 Pressure".
 If the test sample contains any dolomite, there will be a pause, then a slow, second rise in pressure.
 Swirl the reaction cell and allow sufficient time for the reaction to finish.
 The reaction is complete when the pressure stops increasing.
 This should happen in 30 to 45 minutes.
 The final pressure value is the total CaCO3 pressure plus the dolomite pressure.
-The software will automatically calculate the percentage of CaCO3 and dolomite in the sample
+To calculate the dolomite pressure, subtract the CaCO3 pressure (30 second reading) from the total pressure (30 45 minute reading). - 6.
+Refer to the graph below to interpret the pressure readings.